rschristopher/ischristtrue.com/src/modern-views/free-will.md

  for all people across all worldviews.
-Whether religious or mechanistic, spiritual or rationalistic, none have ever gotten a clear answer to the question of human free will.
+Whether religious or mechanistic, spiritual or rationalistic, none have ever received a clear answer to the question of human free will.
 Many answers are available, but none have reached consensus even within